 You have an Apple device and like the convenience of a high quality binaural microphone – or should that be microphones – coupled with an excellent playback device in the same package.
 The control unit/interface is more bulky than some other models but you do get more functionality.

 It’s pretty clear, due to the apparent lack of accessories provided in the box that all the development money has gone into the microphone itself – which is reassuring.
-The Free Space is shipped with a single 1/8” stereo jack cable and features two switches – bass roll-off and power.
+The Free Space binaural microphone ships with a single 1/8” stereo jack cable and features two switches – bass roll-off and power.
 One end of the aforementioned cable plugs into the Free Space; the other into a camera, audio recorder or microphone preamp.

 We have to say that the supplied 8 inch connecting lead is pretty short so this could well be restrictive in certain applications.
 Size sometimes does matter – but you could always use your own lead.
-A 9V battery provides the power.
+A 9V battery provides the power to feed the microphone capsules.

-In every respect this is a pro unit.
-Across the audio spectrum the Free Space delivers a punchy, warm sound.
+In every respect this is a pro binaural audio unit.
+Across its 60-20,000Hz frequency response, the Free Space binaural microphone delivers a punchy, warm sound.
 From low bass grunt to zinging crash cymbals and singing acoustic guitars, it’s all there.

-Good value for money considering it’s pro equipment
+- Good value for money considering it’s pro equipment.
+Expect high quality binaural recordings

 Consider this product if:

-You need a high end product that oozes professional quality.
-It’s fine out in the field, but this would be equally at home in the recording studio.
+You need a high end binaural audio microphone that oozes professional quality.
+The Free Space Binaural microphone is fine out in the field, but this would be equally at home in the recording studio.

 3. Best for Android Devices: Hooke Verse Bluetooth headphones with binaural microphones